 “A small game about hunting animals.”

-While each level looks the same, your prey changes on each day.
+While each stage looks the same, the prey changes every day.
 In the start you will mostly encounter bunnies which are easy to capture, but the deers and bulls are on another level.
-Luckily for you, each successful day leads to a new skill for you to unlock, and you do not have to hunt alone: At least one other fox will join you, though it depends on your planning skills how helpful it will actually be.
-Taken as a whole, “Rev” is simply a wonderfully designed hunting game with excellent pixel art.
+Luckily, after each successful day you can unlock a new skill, plus you do not have to hunt alone: At least one other fox will join you, but if that is helpful at all depends on your planning skills.
+Taken as a whole, “Rev” is a wonderfully designed hunting game with excellent pixel art.
+[PLAY]